Mattianna/mattianna.github.io/_ceramics/Tenmoku_Tea_Bowl.md

 {% include gallery %}

 These bowls are another continuation of my faceting series.
 Made with high fired porcelain, they have a textured facet that twists around the pot.
-Glazed with a rish brown exterior, the inside is a luscious motteled cream.
+Glazed with a rich brown exterior, the inside is a luscious mottled cream.
 While clearly a set, each piece is unique.